retrowebapp/retrowebapp.github.io/how-to/install-ms-dos-6.22-on-virtualbox.md

 of the 'VirtualBox Manager'.
 There doesn't currently seem to be a way to keep it hidden, but luckily it rarely gets in the way.

 ## III.
-Create a new virtual machine in 'Guided Mode'
+Create a new MS-DOS virtual machine in 'Guided Mode'

 1. In the Finder, Command-Shift-H to open your home folder in a new window
 2. You should see there is currently no 'VirtualBox VMs' folder